unital/ultimo/docs/source/user_guide/introduction.rst

 -----------------

-Ultimo isn't intended for strongly constrained real-time applications, since :py:mod:`asyncio` is cooperative multitasking and gives no guarantees about the frequency or latency with which a coroutine will be called.
+Ultimo isn't intended for strongly constrained real-time applications, since :py:mod:`asyncio` provides cooperative multitasking and gives no guarantees about the frequency or latency with which a coroutine will be called.

-The design goal of Ultimo was to make it easier to support user interactions, so it may not be a good fit for applications which are purely for hardware automation.
+The design goal of Ultimo was to make it easier to support user interactions, so it may not be a good fit for applications which are purely for precision hardware automation.

 Why "Ultimo"?
 -------------